klindsay28/Newton-Krylov_OOC/docs/source/dev-guide/testing-coding-practices.rst

 Because the test_problem model produces different answers on different platforms, baseline comparisons do not check for equality.
 They instead use ``numpy.isclose``.

-Tests executed via travis-ci are performed with python versions 3.6, 3.7, 3.8, and 3.9.
+Tests executed via github actions are performed with python versions 3.6, 3.7, 3.8, and 3.9.
 Conda is currently unable to create environments with the required packages using earlier versions of python.

 The solver has been run for the cime_pop model with the iage and abio_dic_dic14 tracer modules successfully on the NCAR/CISL machine cheyenne using python3.6.